 Obtaining Babylon.js Packages

-We offer the following packages via CND, NPM and ES6.
+We offer the following packages via CDN, NPM and ES6.
 It is important that you choose only one of these the delivery methods for you project, mixing any two of them will ensure failure.

 The packages available are listed below.